sanvilscript/card-grading-app/README.md

 npx serve
 ```

-3. Upload a card image and select your analysis mode!
+4. Upload a card image and select your analysis mode!

+### 🔐 API Token Security

+- The `config.js` file contains your API token and is **ignored by git**
+- Never commit `config.js` to the repository
+- Use `config.example.js` as a template for new installations
+- Keep your API token private and secure

 ## 📊 API Integration